fuijo/Team_BioByte/README.md

 + **Immunomodulatory Mechanisms:** Analysis suggested that CTCs in metastatic cases had altered cytokine signaling pathways, potentially modulating PBMC responses and fostering an immune-suppressive microenvironment.

-+ **Pathway Enrichment Analysis:** Key signaling pathways such as TGF-β, PI3K/AKT, and JAK/STAT were significantly enriched in metastatic CTCs, indicating their role in promoting metastasis and immune interactions.
++ **Pathway Enrichment Analysis:** Key signaling pathways such as EPCAM were significantly enriched in metastatic CTCs, indicating their role in promoting metastasis and immune interactions.

 **3. Implications for Treatment and Prognosis**